notagenius/openTMAS/docs/segmentation.md

 *   [Link to V-Net paper](https://github.com/notagenius/openTMAS/tree/master/docs/papers/Segmentation_VNet.pdf)

-> note:one of the application is on 343 chest CT scans and vnet was took as baseline as following figure
+> note: one of the application is on 343 chest CT scans and vnet was took as baseline as following figure

 ![vnet](./vnetasbaseline.png)

-### 7. UNet 3+: A full-scale connected unet for medical image segmentation [Apr 2020]
+### 7. UNet 3+: A full-scale connected unet for medical image segmentation [April 2020]

 ![unet3+](./unet3plus.png)